DCrawley94/nc-teaching-resources/seminar_plans/de/04_de_toolkit/subqueries_and_ctes/plan.md

 Explain what this is doing, showing the result of running a query.

-❓ Ask students if they can spot anything that might be a bit inefficient. ❓
+❓ Ask students if they can spot any repetition ❓

 **If no answers point out that I'm currently calculating the average twice, I'd like to rewrite my current solution to use a Common Table Expression:**